-Technical Description: A layer 2 in. or more thick starting within 6 in. of the mineral soil surface that has a value of 3 or less and chroma of 2 or less and is underlain by either:
+Technical Description: A layer 2 inches or more thick, starting at a depth $\leq 6$ inches from the mineral soil surface, that has value of 3 or less and chroma of 2 or less and is underlain by either:

-• a layer(s) 3 in. or more thick starting within 12 in. of the mineral soil surface that has a value and chroma of 3 or less and shows evidence of spodic development; or

-• a layer(s) 2 in. or more thick starting within 12 in. of the mineral soil surface that has a value of 4 or more and chroma of 2 or less and is directly underlain by a layer(s) 3 in. or more thick with a value and chroma of 3 or less that shows evidence of spodic development.
+- a.
+One or more layers 3 inches or more thick occurring at a depth ≤12 inches from the mineral soil surface, having value and chroma of 3 or less, and showing evidence of spodic development; or - b.
+One or more layers 2 inches or more thick occurring at a depth ≤12 inches from the mineral soil surface, having value of 4 or more and chroma of 2 or less, and directly underlain by a layer(s) 3 inches or more thick having value and chroma of 3 or less and showing evidence of spodic development.

-User Notes: This indicator is used to identify wet soils with spodic materials or that meet the definition of a Spodosol in MLRAs 144A and 145 of LRR R and MLRA 149B of LRR S only.
-The layer that has a value of 4 or more and chroma of 2 or less is typically described as an E or Eg horizon.
-These typically have color patterns described as stripped or partially stripped matrices.
-The layer with evidence of spodic development is typically described as a Bh, Bhs, Bhsm, Bsm, or Bs horizon.
-These layers typically have color patterns or cementation indicative of the accumulation of translocated iron, aluminum, and/or organic matter.
+User Notes: This indicator is used to identify wet soils that have spodic materials or that meet the definition of Spodosols.
+The layer that has value of 4 or more and chroma of 2 or less is typically described as an E or Eg horizon (typically having a color pattern referred to as stripped or partially stripped matrices).
+The layers with evidence of the accumulation of translocated organic matter typically are described as Bh, Bhs, Bhsm, Bsm, or Bs horizons.
+These layers typically have several color patterns or cementation indicative of translocated iron, aluminum, and/or organic matter.